Intermountain Allergy & Asthma

 Extensive training is required to become a board-certified physician.
 To obtain board certification in Allergy and Immunology, a physician must graduate from an accredited medical school, complete a year-long internship, and then a three year residency in internal medicine or pediatrics.
 Upon completing a residency program, the physician must complete a two or three year fellowship in Allergy and Immunology training.

-Our board certified physicians specialize in relief from the following:
+Our board certified physician specializes in relief from the following:

 - Seasonal Allergies